-On Sunday morning I woke up before my partner and began to read the news on my iPad.
+On Sunday morning, I woke up before my partner and began to read the news on my iPad.
 I have a morning ritual of reading the New York Times first followed by the Washington Post.
 I noted the shooting at an Orlando night club but ignored it while I caught up on election news.
-Finally I circled back and read about the shooting.
+Finally, I circled back and read about the shooting.
 I read both the New York Times and the Washington Post articles.
 Neither of the early Times or Post articles mentioned that the shooting was at a gay club.
 News had been going off on my phone all morning but it was from the Fox News app’s alert that I learned that this had been a gay club.
 I also learned later in the morning that another attack had been thwarted as a heavily armed man had been arrested on his way to the Los Angeles gay pride parade where 400,000 people were expected to attend.

 I came out at work over two years ago.
 On Saturday morning I emailed one of my peers at work who is Muslim and sent him a link to a New York Times article about the building boom in the ‘sacred center’ of Mecca.
 He had made a pilgrimage there last year and I thought he would be interested.
 As news broke about the Orlando shooting, and the death toll began to rise, I got a beautiful heartfelt email from him.
 He wrote:

 “I woke up this morning to the terrible news about the attack in Orlando.
 Whatever direction this takes over the next few days with media, please know that the entire Muslim American community is grieving alongside the LGBTQ community in this senseless violence.
 While this shooter may lay claims to Islam, Islam has no claim with him or his actions.
 Praying for the victims and their families in this difficult time. “

-One of the best articles I have read yesterday trying to make sense this tragic event was by Frank Bruni in an opinion piece in the New York Times.
-Bruni, a long time writer for the Times, is an out gay man.
+One of the best articles I have read yesterday trying to make sense of this tragic event was by Frank Bruni in an opinion piece in the New York Times.
+Bruni, a long time writer for the Times, is an out, gay man.
 He rightly describes this event as an attack on all of our freedoms.
 It is about the hate felt by Muslim extremists against our culture with our welcoming of diversity and difference.
 Bruni writes in part:

 “But let’s be clear: This was no more an attack just on L.G.B.T. people than the bloodshed at the offices of Charlie Hebdo in Paris was an attack solely on satirists.
 Both were attacks on freedom itself.
 Both took aim at societies that, at their best, integrate and celebrate diverse points of view, diverse systems of belief, diverse ways to love.
 And to speak of either massacre more narrowly than that is to miss the greater message, the more pervasive danger and the truest stakes.”

-Having only began to come out in my mid-fifties the personal fight for LGBTQ equality is new for me.
-I am proud to have walked in the Washington, D.C.
-Capital Pride Parade.
+Having only begun to come out in my mid-fifties the personal fight for LGBTQ equality is new for me.
+I am proud to have walked in Washington, D.C.’s Capital Pride Parade.
 I am proud to be actively involved in my company’s LGBT Associate Resource Group and in the LGBTQ community.
 And I am proud of the love I have for another man, my partner of the last year and a half.
 While this most recent attack was against the LGBTQ community, I agree with Bruni that this was an attack on all our freedoms.